 Payment of tax

-A taxpayer's tax liability generally is required to be prepaid throughout the year in four equal estimated payments and fully paid by the date the tax return is initially due for that year.
-However, because a corporation that expects its tax liability for the tax year to exceed the small sum of USD 500 (based on its tax liability for the preceding year), almost all corporations are required to pay their full estimated tax liability for the year in their four estimated tax payments.
+A taxpayer's tax liability generally is required to be prepaid throughout the year in four equal estimated payments and fully paid by the original due date of the tax return.
+However, because a corporation that expects its tax liability for the tax year to exceed the small sum of USD 500 is required to make estimated tax payments, almost all corporations are required to pay their full estimated tax liability for the year in their four estimated tax payments.
 For calendar year corporations, the four estimated payments are due by the 15th day of April, June, September, and December.
 For fiscal year corporations, the four estimated payments are due by the 15th day of the fourth, sixth, ninth, and 12th month of the tax year.
 Generally, no extensions to pay are allowed.
 Failure to pay the tax by the due dates as indicated above can result in estimated tax and late payment penalties and interest charges.

-Civil and criminal penalties may be imposed for failing to follow the Code when paying US taxes.
-The civil penalty provisions may be divided into four categories: delinquency penalties; accuracy-related penalties; information reporting penalties; and preparer, promoter, and protester penalties.
+Civil and criminal penalties may be imposed for failing to follow the Code when reporting and paying US taxes.
+The civil penalty provisions may be divided into four categories: delinquency penalties; accuracy-related penalties; information reporting penalties; and preparer, promoter, and frivolous-filing penalties.
 Many, but not all, have exception provisions to cover reasonable cause.
 In addition, many have provisions directing how the penalties interact with the other penalties.

 These four main civil penalty categories may further be divided.
 First, the delinquency penalties may be divided into failure to file, failure to pay, and failure to make timely deposits of tax.
 Failure to make timely deposits of tax applies to taxpayers required to make instalment payments and WHT payments.